 choose the correct combination of answers

-006. The least effective drainage for a purulent wound.
+006. The least effective drainages for a purulent wound.

 2) rubber graduates

-007. What can not be used for local treatment of purulent wounds in the inflammation phase
+007. What should not be used for local treatment of purulent wounds in the inflammation phase

 1) Vishnevsky ointment